 I call these throwaway words.
 The crows and squirrels of the word world.
 As much as I love crows and squirrels, I see them routinely throughout the day.
 I tune them out.
 These words get tuned out too.
-Articles (a, an, the) are crows too…pigeons, actually, though, given their job, you can’t avoid them.
-Whenever you are able to start a sentence without them, you should.
+Articles (a, an, the) are crows too—pigeons, actually, though, given their job, you can’t avoid them.
+Whenever you’re able to start a sentence without a, and, or the, you should.

 Word choice + word economy = efficient communication